staticafi/sbt-fizzer/README.md

 ### Forking

-First you need to go to GitHub and make a fork of **SBT-Fizzer** project:
+First, you need to go to GitHub and make a fork of **SBT-Fizzer** project:
 - Go to https://github.com/staticafi/sbt-fizzer-private
 - Click on the **Fork** button at the upper-right corner of the page.
 - Put in all information requested in the form.